deepfryed/ots/README.md

   article.summarize(percent: 50)
   article.summarize(sentences: 1)

-  OTS.languages #=> list of supported languages dictionaries baked-in to libots
+  OTS.languages #=> list of supported language dictionaries baked-in to libots
 ```

 ## See Also